PKU-MARL/DexterousHands/README.md

 <td><img src="assets/image_folder/3.gif" border=0 width="475"></td>
 </tr></table>

-For more demos please refer to [here](./docs/environments.md)

 ## Getting Started

 ### <span id="task">Tasks</span>

 Source code for tasks can be found in `envs/tasks`.
-For the detailed settings of state/action/reward  please refer to [here](./docs/environments.md)
+The detailed settings of state/action/reward are in [here](./docs/environments.md).

-Until now we only suppose the following environments:
+So far, we release the following tasks (with many more to come):

 | Environments | Description | Demo     |
 |  :----:  | :----:  | :----:  |